ggorlen/resources/README.md

 - <a href="http://goto80.com/chipflip/06/">goto80 ASCII art</a>
 - <a href="https://en.wikipedia.org/wiki/Fibonacci_number">Fibonacci spiral</a>
 - <a href="https://s-media-cache-ak0.pinimg.com/564x/d6/ff/64/d6ff6450173c6410c919b06e07958227.jpg">Architecture: look for triangle perspective designs, Escher</a>
-- Do a visual plotting the orthocenter, medicenter, and circumcenter of a triangle
 - Write a script that turns text into blocky ASCII text or renders images in ASCII
 - <a href="https://jsxgraph.uni-bayreuth.de/wiki/index.php/Category:Examples">JSXGraph</a>
 - Bezier Curves: